 Unlike the hiring manager, the executive search firm uses a host of resources that allow them to find the best executive-level talent possible.
 They leverage job boards, recruitment platforms, social media networks, and personal networks to target executive candidates that may be the right fit.

 Executive search firms can have different specializations and business models.
 The two most prominent business models are contingent recruiters and retained recruiters, which we’ll explore below.

-Many businesses find the many benefits of partnering up with an executive search firm to be invaluable.
+Many businesses find executive search firms to be invaluable resources.
 Advantages of working with an executive recruiting agency include:

-- Rely on your executive search firm’s proven hiring knowledge and experience for quicker hires.
+- Lean on their hiring knowledge and experience for quicker hires.

-- Source active job seekers from your executive search firm’s large pool of potential candidates.
+- Source active job seekers from your firm’s large pool of potential candidates.

 - Lure passive prospects to your organization through comprehensive search practices.

-- Save time that would typically be spent searching, screening, interviewing, and onboarding candidates.
+- Save time that your internal hiring team would typically spend searching, screening, interviewing, and onboarding candidates.

 - Save money by getting an executive hire into your organization faster than if you were to hire in-house.

-Imagine if hundreds of Chief Marketing Officers could tap their networks to search for your next marketing leader.
-What if the nation’s top sales executives offered warm introductions to your next Vice President of Sales?
-That’s your reality with referral-based executive recruiting services.
+Imagine if hundreds of CMOs could tap their networks to search for your next marketing leader.
+What would happen if the nation’s top sales executives referred their colleagues for your next VP of Sales?
+That’s the reality when you work with referral-based providers.